quickwit-oss/tantivy-cli/README.md

 # Optimizing the index: `merge`

-Each of tantivy's indexer threads closes a new segment every 100K documents (this is completely arbitrary at the moment).
+Each of tantivy's indexer threads is building its own independant segment.
+When its buffer is full, it closes its running segment, and starts working on a new one.
-You should currently have more than 50 segments in your dictionary.
+You should currently have more than 50 segments in your directory.

-Having that many segments hurts your query performance (well, mostly the fast ones).
+Having that many segments can hurt your query performance.
-Tantivy merge will merge your segments into one.
+Calling `tantivy merge` will merge your segments into one.

 ```
     tantivy merge -i ./wikipedia-index
 ```

-(The command takes around 7 minutes on my computer)
+(The command takes less than 4 minutes on my computer)

 Note that your files are still there even after having run the command.
 However, `meta.json` only lists one of the segments.